Sabique-Islam/catalyst/README.md

 **Supported MSYS2 Packages**: `sqlite3`, `curl`, `jansson`, `ncurses`, `openssl`, and other development libraries

+**Windows Compatibility Warnings**: Catalyst automatically detects packages with known Windows compatibility issues (like `ncurses`, `X11`, `GTK`, `ALSA`) and provides helpful warnings with alternative suggestions.
+This helps you avoid spending time on libraries that won't work properly on Windows.

 **Note**: Compiled binaries need MSYS2 DLLs in PATH to run.
 Add `C:\msys64\ucrt64\bin` to your PATH or use the provided run scripts.

 ### Installing Dependencies and External Resources